chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 opc user edit
 =====================================================
 Will open ``$EDITOR`` to edit a user.
-When finished editing, knife will update the given Chef server user.
+When finished editing, knife will update the given Chef Infra Server user.

 Syntax
 -----------------------------------------------------